AK-63: Features

 The AK-63 F and D (AMM and AMMS) are both nearly identical externally to the USSR-manufactured AKM and AKMS.
 The main difference is that the AK-63 series retains the distinctive-looking straight pistol grip of the AKM-63.

 The forward hand grip of the AK-63 also lacks the palm swells which characterize the Soviet AKM (and most AKM copies made in many other countries).
-It's also missing the stepped lightening cut on the bolt carrier and retains the relief ports on the gas tube.
+The stepped lightening cut on the bolt carrier is absent and retains the relief ports on the gas tube.
 The wood on the AK-63, like that of the AKM-63, has a bright, laminated blond finish.